USDAForestService/FIESTA/README.md

     estimation processes.
 These functions reside in the `FIESTAnalysis` package.

-## License

-This code was written and prepared by a U.S. Government employee on official time, and therefore it is in the public domain and not subject to copyright.

 ## Installation

 Currently, to install `FIESTA`, you must go through a few steps: